SebestianSije/documentation/content/developer/tutorials/server_framework_101/07_advanced_views.rst

 .. todo: context active_test False on the category_id field of products to see archived categories
 .. todo: sequence widget on tags
 .. todo: compute display_name for offers in form view
+.. todo: multi edit offers state
+.. todo: hide the 'Cancelled' state from the statusbar widget unless selected
+.. todo: pills for the offer state in list view
+.. todo: adapt existing or add new stat button relying on a model method that returns a dictionary acting as an action descriptor

 ----